simondodson/onlinedoctor/src/pages/posts/simpledoctor.md

 6. > **Everything in moderation**
    > consultant dietician
 7. > **Don’t catastrophise**
-   > dietician and nutrition consultant
+   > dietitian and nutrition consultant
 8. > **Cut carbs to keep your weight down**
    > general surgeon, and diet and fitness coach
 9. > **Learn how to rest**